A categorical action on quantized quiver varieties: Quiver varieties

-On $X^\Bw_\Bv$, we have a tautological vector bundle $\mathscr{V}_i$ whose fiber over a representation is the part of that representation at node $i$; let $\mathscr{L}_i=\det(\mathscr{V}_i)$.
-By \cite[6.4]{BLPWquant}, the period of $\A_\mu'$ is Note that this period depends on the choice of orientation of $\Gamma$, but its class modulo $hH^2(\fM^\la_\mu;\Z)$ does not.
+On $X^\Bw_\Bv$, we have a tautological vector bundle $\mathscr{V}_i$ whose fiber over a representation is $V_i$, the part of that representation at node $i$; let $\mathscr{L}_i=\det(\mathscr{V}_i)$.
+By \cite[6.4]{BLPWquant}, the period of $\A_\xi'$ is Note that this period depends on the choice of orientation of $\Gamma$, but its class modulo $hH^2(\fM^\la_\xi;\Z)$ does not.
 Also, this is not always an integral class; this is a generalization of the fact that differential operators, thought of as a quantization of a cotangent bundle, do not always have integral period (as \cite[3.10]{BLPWquant} shows).
 If, as suggested in the introduction, we think of the quiver variety as the cotangent bundle of a hypothetical space $Y$, this would be the algebra of untwisted differential operators on $Y$, and the quantization with period 0 would be the differential operators in the square root of the canonical bundle of $Y$.

-The quiver varieties carry a natural $\C^*$-action inherited from the fiber scaling action on $T^*E_{\Bv,\Bw}$.
-The sheaf of algebras $\A_\mu$ carries a equivariant structure over $\C^*$ (see \cite[2.3.3]{Losq}).
-We let $\A_\mu \mmod$ denote the category of $\C^*$-equivariant good modules over $\A_\mu$ (as defined in \cite[\S 4]{BLPWquant}).
+The quiver varieties carry a natural $\C^*$-action inherited from the action on $T^*E_{\Bv,\Bw}$ scaling the cotangent fibers.
+The sheaf of algebras $\A_\xi$ carries a equivariant structure over $\C^*$ (see \cite[2.3.3]{Losq}).
+We let $\A_\xi \mmod$ denote the category of $\C^*$-equivariant good modules over $\A_\xi$ (as defined in \cite[\S 4]{BLPWquant}).

-The Hamiltonian reduction realization of $\A_\mu$ gives us a functor $\red:\D_{X^\la_\mu}\mmod\to \A_\mu \mmod$ (called the ``Kirwan functor'' in \cite{BLPWquant}) from D-modules on $X^\la_\mu$ to $\A_\mu$-modules; if we used a different quantized moment map, we would instead have functors from representation categories of various sheaves of twisted differential operators on $X^\la_\mu$.